-Kelly Willett’s love of medicine hearkens back to a childhood curiosity with hospitals, X-rays and shots, and with a dream of one day becoming a doctor.
-As a Riverside Medical Group Leadership Scholar in CNU’s Pre-Med Scholars Program (PSP), she sees plenty of the former, and has ample encouragement to continue her pursuit of a medical career.
-But it’s what she does after class that really drives her, that has led her to see her chosen field not simply as a job but as a way to reach others in a most profound way.
+Kelly Willett’s (’14) love of medicine traces back to a childhood curiosity about hospitals, X-rays and shots, and with a dream of one day becoming a doctor herself.
+As a Riverside Medical Group Leadership Scholar in CNU’s Pre-Med Scholars Program (PSP), she saw plenty of the former, and had ample encouragement to continue her pursuit of a medical career.
+But it’s what she did after class that really drove her, that led her to see her chosen field not simply as a job but as a way to reach others in a most profound way.

-A competitive gymnast from childhood through high school, Willett got involved with Special Olympics during that time as a coach, and one of her students in particular stands out.
-“They paired me up with a little girl named Emily,” she remembers.
+A competitive gymnast from childhood through high school, Willett got involved with Special Olympics during that time as a coach, and one of the athletes in particular stands out.
+“They paired me with a little girl named Emily,” she remembers.
 “Even disregarding the fact that she has Down Syndrome, she was a very talented gymnast.
-Being with her and seeing how much she loved to do gymnastics and how excited she was when she walked in the door, I just fell in love with it, and I fell in love with her.
+Being with her and seeing how much she loved gymnastics and how excited she was when she walked in the door, I just fell in love with it, and I fell in love with her.
 I was so excited to go and coach every week.”

-Special Olympics Gymnastics Newport News was founded in 2010, Willett’s freshman year, and the program has since grown from three to 15 athletes.
-She has had to hire additional volunteer coaches, and the team has competed in several meets, at which the children’s passion for the sport is no different than other gymnasts.
-“It’s the same joy that I got out of it when I was little, of getting to show everyone what I could do and getting a medal and getting to meet other people,” says Willett.
+Shortly after Willett arrived at CNU from her hometown of Gainesville, Virginia, she launched Special Olympics Gymnastics Newport News in partnership with a local gym.
+The program steadily grew from three athletes to more than a dozen, from a solo effort to one with several volunteer coaches, to whom Willett transferred leadership.
+“Success is defined by the program continuing to be successful after I’m gone,” she says.
+“It wouldn’t be fair to the athletes for me to say, ‘I’m graduating, sorry, the program is over.’”
+The class meets weekly, and the team has competed in several meets, where the children’s passion for the sport is no different than other gymnasts.
+“It’s the same joy that I got out of it when I was little, of getting to show everyone what I could do, getting a medal and getting to meet other people,” says Willett.